Skip to main content

 Advanced Request Servers

 Request Servers, (otherwise known as request/replies and often shortened to reqrep) retrieve a snapshot of data from a table or a view on demand and serve it up to the requesting client.
 They are predominantly used for serving the UI.
-As Data Servers, using Request Servers you can also specify derived fields, use an index, and add where blocks.
+As Data Servers, using Request Servers you can also specify derived fields, use an index, and add filter blocks.

 Request Servers are different from Data Servers